Identifying Weaknesses in Machine Translation Metrics Through Minimum Bayes Risk Decoding: A Case Study for COMET: Experiment Setup

 \subsection{Evaluation Data}

 We decide to use the test sets from the WMT 2021 news shared task \citep{akhbardeh-etal-2021-findings} as our evaluation data.
-This dataset brings three major benefits for our analysis: \begin{itemize} \item In the de$\leftrightarrow$en directions, it provides at least two references for every source sentence.
-This allows us to compare how much MBR scores differ between two equivalent human translation alternatives as a reference point. \item This dataset was not part of the training data of the \texttt{wmt20-comet-da} and \texttt{wmt21-comet-mqm} COMET models which avoids the risk that the models have seen scores for similarly erroneous translations of these source sentences before. \item During the creation of the test set, special attention was paid to selecting only sentences originally written in the source language.
-These source sentences were then translated to the target language by professional human translators.
-Consequently, we can ignore the distorting effects that `translationese' could otherwise have on our evaluation. \end{itemize}
+This dataset brings two major benefits to our analysis: \begin{itemize} \item In the de$\leftrightarrow$en directions, it provides at least two references for every source sentence.
+This allows us to compare how much MBR scores differ between two equivalent human translation alternatives as a reference point. \item This dataset was not part of the training data of the \texttt{wmt20-comet-da} and \texttt{wmt21-comet-mqm} COMET models which avoids the risk that the models have seen scores for similarly erroneous translations of these source sentences before. \end{itemize}

 There are 1000 sentence triplets (source, two human translations) for de$\rightarrow$en where we use translation A as our reference and translation B as an alternative translation and 1002 sentence triplets for en$\rightarrow$de where we use translation C as our reference and translation D as an alternative translation.